Royton Ring Mill, Royton: Location

 Royton is a town within the Metropolitan Borough of Oldham, in Greater Manchester, England.
 It lies by the source of the River Irk, on undulating land at the foothills of the Pennines, 1.7 mi north-northwest of Oldham, 3.2 mi south-southeast of Rochdale and 7.6 mi northeast of the city of Manchester.
-Royton is not situated on any canal, but the Manchester, Oldham, and Royton railway (which left the Oldham Loop Line at Royton Junction railway station) and a goods yard was constructed in the 1860s, allowing improved transportation of textile goods and raw materials to and from the township.
+Royton is not situated on any canal, but the Manchester, Oldham, and Royton railway (which left the Oldham Loop Line at Royton Junction railway station) and a goods yard were constructed in the 1860s, allowing improved transportation of textile goods and raw materials to and from the township.

 History

 Historically a part of Lancashire, Royton during the Middle Ages, formed a small township centred on Royton Hall.
 A settlement expanded outwards from the hall which, by as late as 1780, "contained only a few straggling and mean-built cottages".
-Farming was the main industry of this rural area, with locals supplementing their incomes by hand-loom woollen weaving in the domestic system.
+Farming was the main industry of this rural area, with locals supplementing their incomes with hand-loom woolen weaving in the domestic system.

 Royton has the distinction of being the first town in Lancashire where a water powered cotton mill was built.
 Thorp Mill, Royton was built by Ralph Taylor at Thorp Clough in 1764.